gjvc/sbedecoder/README.md

 Overview
 --------

-sbedecoder is a simple python package for parsing SBE encoded data.
+tinysbe is a simple python package for parsing SBE encoded data.

-sbedecoder dynamically generates an SBE parser from an xml description of the format.
+tinysbe dynamically generates an SBE parser from an xml description of the format.
 This is accomplished by creating an instance of `SBESchema()` and calling it's `parse()` method with a file name:

-    from sbedecoder import SBESchema
+    from tinysbe import SBESchema
     schema = SBESchema()
     schema.parse('path/to/schema.xml')